sothis/bovnar/README.md

 - **Streaming SAX-style reader** — Incremental parsing from memory, a file descriptor, or a socket via a symmetric `on_unverified` / `on_verified` callback pair.
 - **Error recovery** — Optional resync mode skips broken assignments and continues parsing — suitable for log streams and unreliable transports.
 - **Python bindings** — Pure-`ctypes`, no compiled extension required.
 Exposes both a high-level `loads`/`dumps` dict-like API and a low-level event-driven streaming API.
+- **Command-line tool** — `bovnar` validates, queries values by path, pretty-prints, converts to and from JSON, dumps the lexer/validator event stream, and benchmarks parsing throughput.
+- **Browser playground** — a dependency-free JavaScript parser (`bovnar_parser.js`) emits the same event stream as the C reference and powers an interactive single-file web playground.
-- **Syntax highlighting** — Ready-made grammars for VS Code and Geany.
+- **Syntax highlighting** — Ready-made grammars for VS Code, Geany, and Vim.
-- **Extensively tested** — Unit tests, socket-pair round-trip tests, fuzz harnesses (reader, writer, DOM, utils), and a benchmark binary.
+- **Extensively tested** — Unit tests, socket-pair round-trip tests, a 156-case conformance suite, fuzz harnesses (reader, writer, DOM, utils), and a built-in benchmark mode (`bovnar bench`).

 ---